Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

 -  or by analyzing the profile of the submitted Support Requests over a period of time.

-All these communication channels allow SYS\_PRODUCT\_NAME users to push spontaneous feedback on a topic that they wholeheartedly cherish.
+All these communication channels allow |SYSPRODUCTNAME| users to push spontaneous feedback on a topic that they wholeheartedly cherish.
 But what if you want to collect the opinion of your community on a precise number of subjects and you want the answers to be taken from a set of